nayan32biswas/mongodb-odm/docs/help-get-help.md

 - Ask a **question** or ask about a **problem**

-### Issue
+### Issues

-Found a new bug/issue or want to help others please visit <a href="https://github.com/nayan32biswas/mongodb-odm/issues" class="external-link" target="_blank">Github Issue</a>
+Found a new bug/issue or want to help others?
+Please visit <a href="https://github.com/nayan32biswas/mongodb-odm/issues" class="external-link" target="_blank">GitHub Issues</a>.

-## Connect with the author
+## Connect with the Author

 You can connect with me on several platforms.

 - <a href="https://github.com/nayan32biswas" class="external-link" target="_blank">Follow me on **GitHub**</a>.
   - Follow me to see when I create a new Open Source project.
 - <a href="https://www.linkedin.com/in/nayan32biswas/" class="external-link" target="_blank">Connect with me on **Linkedin**</a>.
   - You can message me there.
-And also I will update package-related updates here.
+I will also update package-related information here.